 The following discussions include our two operating and reportable segments and the measures we use to manage these segments.
 Due to the change in our operating structure as of January 1, 2023, as mentioned above, we have restated the financial information for the comparable prior period for our operating segments in order to conform to the current year's presentation.
-For further information, see note 1 and note 13 of the notes to the consolidated financial statements (unaudited) included in this report.
+For further information, see note 1 and note 13 included in this report.